 8. Are HUHS degrees, diplomas and certificates of completion accepted in other countries?

-We have students and graduates all over the world and because HUHS is nationally accredited (see Accreditation), our graduates find their HUHS credentials to be accepted as credible certification of their nutrition education.
+We have students and graduates all over the world and because HUHS is accredited (see Accreditation), our graduates find their HUHS credentials to be accepted as credible certification of their nutrition education.
 We advise that you check with your local authorities regarding their view.